 Hello and welcome to Pod 61 6th grade science!
 I will be your children’s science teacher.
-My name is Meghan Moriarty and this is my third wonderful year at KVMS.
+My name is Meghan Moriarty-Hudson and this is my 5th wonderful year at KVMS.
 I am really excited to be apart of your children’s educational growth.
-I am a graduate of Purdue North Central, I hold a Bachelors in teaching and a minor in biology.
-This will be my 5th year teaching.
+I am a graduate of Purdue, I hold a Bachelors in teaching and a minor in biology.
+This will be my 7th year teaching.
 I am very excited for our science adventures, we will be discovering as a class.
-I am happily married with 5 children total.
+I am happily married with 7 children total.
 They love to keep me busy at home and in sports.
-My hobbies at home are long distance running with my dogs, and cheering my children on at their soccer games!
+My hobbies at home are long distance running, fishing, and hiking.

 As your children’s 6th grade teacher, I will maintain a civilized curriculum that is enriched through parental and community participation to the highest academic standards, extending to multiple learners, evolvement of good character, and nurturing of culture.
 In preparation for a diversified society, my students will be supported academically, physically, and mentally.
 Developing shared responsibility, proper engagement, problem-solving skills and positive values for contributing members of society.